Job Title: Past President

 created the first North American university course on perceptual audio coding and MP3 technology.

-A past-President and Fellow of the Audio Engineering Society (AES), in which she has been active
+A Fellow of AES, in which she has been active

 for over 25 years, Dr. Bosi has played key roles in the development of standards for audio and video